About Sarah Mahoka - Pindula, Local Knowledge

 Hiding Place for Job Sikhala

-The house believed to belong to Sarah Mahoka was where Job Sikhala was hiding in Tynwald North suburb in Harare.
-[4]
+The house believed to belong to National Patriotic Front member Sarah Mahoka was where Job Sikhala was hiding in Tynwald North suburb in Harare.
+The house is leased out through an Estate Agent.[4]
+[5]

 Related Profiles You Might Want to See